nixworks/public/news/2011/07/12/README.md

 ##### CNN
 ### [CNN reports that the U.S. Bureau of Alcohol, Tobacco, Firearms, and Explosives has lost track of 1,400 guns involved in Operation Fast and Furious aimed at tracing the flow of weapons to Mexican drug cartels. ](/news/2011/07/12/cnn-reports-that-the-u-s-bureau-of-alcohol-tobacco-firearms-and-explosives-has-lost-track-of-1-400-guns-involved-in-operation-fast-and-f.md)
-_Context: Mexican drug cartel, CNN, Operation Fast and Furious, Bureau of Alcohol, Tobacco, Firearms, and Explosives_
+_Context: CNN, Operation Fast and Furious, Bureau of Alcohol, Tobacco, Firearms, and Explosives, Mexican drug cartel_

 ##### California's 36th congressional district
 ### [Voters in California's 36th congressional district go to the polls for a special election to replace former Rep. Jane Harman with Democrat Janice Hahn defeating Republican Craig Huey. ](/news/2011/07/12/voters-in-california-s-36th-congressional-district-go-to-the-polls-for-a-special-election-to-replace-former-rep-jane-harman-with-democrat-j.md)
-_Context: Republican, special election, Jane Harman, Craig Huey, Janice Hahn, California's 36th congressional district, Democrat_
+_Context: California's 36th congressional district, Janice Hahn, special election, Republican, Craig Huey, Democrat, Jane Harman_

 ##### The coalition
 ### [The UK Government states its intention to support a Labour Party motion in the House of Commons calling for the withdrawal of News Corporation's bid to take over BSkyB. ](/news/2011/07/12/the-uk-government-states-its-intention-to-support-a-labour-party-motion-in-the-house-of-commons-calling-for-the-withdrawal-of-news-corporati.md)